OCA/l10n-brazil/l10n_br_account_banking_payment/README.rst

 Brazil Account Banking - Payments Infrastructure
 ================================================

-This module provide an infrastructure to export payment orders and debit orders
+This module provides an infrastructure to export payment orders and debit orders

 Installation
 ============